Gleaner Life Insurance Society

-The Gleaner Life Insurance Society, originally the Ancient Order of Gleaners, is a fraternal benefit society based in Adrian, Michigan.
+The Gleaner Life Insurance Society, originally known as the Ancient Order of Gleaners, is a fraternal benefit society based in Adrian, Michigan.

 History

 The Ancient Order of Gleaners was formed in 1894 in Caro, Michigan by Grant Slocum.
 Articles of incorporation were drawn up by attorney Walter Gamble and submitted to the Michigan Insurance Commissioner on September 2, 1894 and a charter was granted September 25.
 The Gleaners were the first fraternal society incorporated under Act 119, a law regulating insurance passed by the Michigan legislature that year.
 At the time the group had 220 members.
 A newspaper man himself, Slocum published the group's first four-page newsletter that eventually became The Gleaner, a "large and influential farm journal".

 Organization

 The Gleaners worked on a two tier organizational modal - local lodges, known as "Arbors".
 Each Arbor had a set of officers - Chief Gleaner, Vice-Chief Gleaner, Secretary, Treasurer Chaplain, Conductor, Conductress Lecturer and Guard.
 The last five officers had ritual duties.
 There were 98 active Arbors in 1979.
 The national structure was called the "Supreme Arbor", which met biennially.
 The headquarters were in Birmingham, Michigan, as of 1979.
 In 1981, Gleaner's headquarters moved to Adrian, Michigan, where it remains today.